External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

-It is shown in~\cite[Corollary 2.5]{gp-lfpp-bounds}, building on~\cite[Theorem 1.2]{dg-lqg-dim}, that $2 ( 9 + 3 \sqrt 5 - \sqrt{3}) ( 4 - \sqrt{15}) \leq d \leq \frac13(6 + 2\sqrt 3)$ (one has $\gamma = \sqrt 2$ in our setting), which implies that the exponent $2/d$ in Theorem~\ref{main3} satisfies the upper and lower bounds \eqb 0.55051 \approx \frac{3}{3+ \sqrt 6} \leq \frac{2}{d} \leq \frac{4+\sqrt{15}}{9 + 3 \sqrt 5 - \sqrt{3}} \approx 0.563315 . \eqe We do not expect that either the upper or lower bound in~\eqref{eqn-dla-bounds} is optimal.
+It is shown in~\cite[Corollary 2.5]{gp-lfpp-bounds}, building on~\cite[Theorem 1.2]{dg-lqg-dim}, that $2 ( 9 + 3 \sqrt 5 - \sqrt{3}) ( 4 - \sqrt{15}) \leq d \leq \frac13(6 + 2\sqrt 6)$ (one has $\gamma = \sqrt 2$ in our setting), which implies that the exponent $2/d$ in Theorem~\ref{main3} satisfies the upper and lower bounds \eqb 0.55051 \approx \frac{3}{3+ \sqrt 6} \leq \frac{2}{d} \leq \frac{4+\sqrt{15}}{9 + 3 \sqrt 5 - \sqrt{3}} \approx 0.563315 . \eqe We do not expect that either the upper or lower bound in~\eqref{eqn-dla-bounds} is optimal.
 See~\cite[Section 1.3]{dg-lqg-dim} for some speculation concerning the numerical value of $d$.

 It is natural to wonder whether Theorem~\ref{main3} tells us anything about external DLA on $\BB Z^2$ via some version of the KPZ formula~\cite{kpz-scaling,shef-kpz}.
-As far as we know, it does not, even at a heuristic level.
-The reason for this is that the scaling limit of external DLA on $M$ is not expected to be independent from the $\sqrt 2$-LQG surface which arises as the scaling limit of $M$; see Remark~\ref{remark-qle}.
-Moreover, the scaling limits of external DLA on $M$ and on $\BB Z^2$ are not expected to agree in law.
+As far as we know, it does not, even at a heuristic level, since the scaling limits of external DLA on $M$ (see Footnote~\ref{footnote-dla-scaling-limit}) and on $\BB Z^2$ are not expected to agree in law.
 At a heuristic level, this can be seen since the simulation of DLA on $\sqrt 2$-LQG in Figure~\ref{fig-dla} looks qualitatively different from simulations of DLA on $\BB Z^2$ (e.g., in the sense that the lengths of the ``arms" are much less uniform).
 See also~\cite{dla-lattice-dependence} for some numerical evidence that the scaling limit of DLA should be lattice-dependent.

-\begin{remark} In~\cite{dg-lqg-dim}, the exponent $d$ is called the \emph{fractal dimension of $\sqrt 2$-Liouville quantum gravity (LQG)}.
-This exponent can equivalently be defined in several other ways.
-For example, simple random walk on $M$ typically travels $n^{1/d + o_n(1)}$ units of graph distance in $n$ units of time~\cite{gm-spec-dim,gh-displacement}.
-Furthermore, $d$ also appears in the so-called Liouville heat kernel~\cite{dzz-heat-kernel} and in various continuum approximations of LQG distances such as Liouville graph distance and Liouville first passage percolation~\cite{dg-lqg-dim,dzz-heat-kernel}.
-It is shown in~\cite{gp-kpz} that $d$ is the Hausdorff dimension of the continuum $\sqrt 2$-LQG metric, which was shown to exist in~\cite{gm-uniqueness}, building on~\cite{dddf-lfpp,local-metrics,lqg-metric-estimates,gm-confluence}. \end{remark}